I take my right to freedom of speech

 this country for the sole purpose of filling their pockets must allow

-themselves to be scrutinised closely by the media.
+themselves to be scrutinised closely by the media and by me.

 No more of this nonsense of fair and

-balanced reporting being enshrined in our broadcast licenses, since I believe
+balanced reporting being enshrined in our broadcast license, since I believe

-say for the simple reason that it is not my function to do so, I must give the
+VCT broadcasts, for the simple reason that it is not our function to do so, we

-public the facts and my interpretation of them and if the government does not
+must give the public the facts and our interpretation of them and if the

 I have told you before that in 1982 the

-opposition in Trinidad the UNC, Mr. Panday's Party, took the government to
+opposition in Trinidad the UNC, Mr. Panday's Party, took the PNM government to

 court since the government at that time was operating Trinidad and Tobago